Types of conservative care treatments and spinal injections for low back pain, degenerative disc disease, lumbar instability

 What causes low back pain?
 There are many causes.
-Most commonly are problems with herniated discs, Facet Syndrome, Lumbar stenosis, Lumbar Spondylolisthesis, various spinal curvature problems including lordosis, kyphosis, and scoliosis.
+Most common are problems with herniated discs, Facet Syndrome, Lumbar stenosis, Lumbar Spondylolisthesis, and various spinal curvature problems including lordosis, kyphosis, and scoliosis.
 What all of these problems have in common is lumbar instability.
-The vertebrae are moving our of their natural alignment.
+The vertebrae are moving out of their natural alignment.
 What causes lumbar instability?
 Spinal ligament weakness and damage.

 Spinal instability begins when the stabilizing structures of the spine, the spinal ligaments, can no longer hold adjacent bones together.
 When present, this is termed mechanical instability.

 The term functional instability is used when mechanical instability causes symptoms with a certain function or activity.